Argentine Figure Skating Championships

 The Argentine Figure Skating Federation was established in 2002, and became a member of the International Skating Union (ISU) in 2004.
 Argentina held their first national championships in 2004 in Neuquén.
+However, it was not until 2014 that Argentina had junior-level skaters competing at the national championships, and not until 2015 that Argentine skaters competed at the senior level.